Mustafa Kamal (judge): Early life and education

 Kamal spent his early childhood in the village of Balarampur of Cooch Behar - a princely state during the British Raj and now a district of West Bengal, India.
 Later, he was moved to the district town of Cooch Behar and attended schools from there.
-He was shifted with his family to Dhaka, the capital of erstwhile East Pakistan in 1947.
+He shifted with his family to Dhaka, the capital of erstwhile East Pakistan in 1947.

-Justice Mustafa Kamal's formal education started in Cooch Behar's Jenkins School, when he got admitted in class three in 1940.
+Justice Mustafa Kamal's formal education started in Cooch Behar's Jenkins School, when he was enrolled in class three in 1940.
 Established in 1861, Jenkins School was one of the most reputed schools in the Bengal Presidency.
 He continued studying in that school until 1946, when he was transferred to Kolkata and was admitted in class nine in Ballygunge Government High School.
 Kamal had to return to his previous Cooch Behar school later in the same year for there was a communal riot in Kolkata in the month of August.
 He completed class nine from Jenkins School, and in January 1947, got re-admitted to Ballygunge Govt.
 High School in class ten.
 This time again, he could not finish the class in Ballygunge due to the partition of India.
 In August 1947, Abbasuddin Ahmed, Mustafa Kamal's father, opted to migrate to Dhaka – the capital of East Pakistan.
 Before the partition was finalized, Kamal, for a brief period of time, took classes in Jenkins School.
 Finally in the later part of 1947, he moved to Dhaka along with his family, and got admitted in the Dhaka Collegiate School to finish class ten.

 In 1948, Kamal appeared in the examination of Matric from the Dhaka Collegiate School.
-He stood 7th in the merit list of Dhaka Board (all of East Pakistan).
-He studied Intermediate in the Jagannath College of Dhaka (now a Public University of Bangladesh), and appeared in the I.A. examination in 1950.
+He stood 7th in the merit list of Dhaka Board (covering all of East Pakistan).
+He studied Intermediate in the Jagannath College of Dhaka (now a public university of Bangladesh), and appeared in the I.A. examination in 1950.
 This time, he stood 5th in the merit list.
 In 1950, Kamal got himself admitted in the University of Dhaka, Bangladesh.
 Kamal studied Political Science in his B.A.
 (Hons) and M.A.
 In the year 1953 and 1954 respectively, he achieved those degrees securing `first class first’ in both.
 He also stood first among all candidates in the Arts faculty and was awarded a special scholarship from the Pakistan Government.

 In September 1955, he went to England with this scholarship.
 He obtained an M.Sc.
 (Economics) in 1958 from the London School of Economics and Political Science (LSE), London, UK.
 While he was studying for his M.Sc., Mr. Kamal joined the famed Lincoln's Inn (London, UK) and was called to the Bar in 1959.